-- 5.1.1 The road infrastructure is an important determinant of economic growth in India and it plays a significant role in the economy's overall development process. - 5.1.2 Creation and operation of quality road infrastructure continue to be major requirements for enabling overall growth and development of India in a sustained manner. - 5.1.3 Bridging of existing infrastructure gaps and creating additional facilities to cater to the increasing population are equally important.
-Apart from providing connectivity in terms of enabling movement of passengers and freight, roads act as force multipliers in the economy. - 5.1.4 Further, roads play a significant role in times of natural calamities, wars and other such events in terms of timely evacuation of the impacted population, carriage of relief material and other associated movements.
+- 4.1.1 The road infrastructure is an important determinant of economic growth in India and it plays a significant role in the economy's overall development process. - 4.1.2 India has the second-largest road network in the world, spanning over 6.3 million kms.
+Over 64.5% of all goods in the country are transported through roads, while 90% of the total passenger traffic uses road network to commute. - 4.1.3 Creation and operation of quality road infrastructure continue to be major requirements for enabling overall growth and development of India in a sustained manner. - 4.1.4 Bridging of existing infrastructure gaps and creating additional facilities to cater to the increasing population are equally important.
+Apart from providing connectivity in terms of enabling movement of passengers and freight, roads act as force multipliers in the economy. - 4.1.5 Further, roads play a significant role in times of natural calamities, wars and other such events in terms of timely evacuation of the impacted population, carriage of relief material and other associated movements.
 Government takes cognisance of this requirement and road infrastructure remains to be a focus area.

-5.2 Road Network in India
+4.2 Road Network in India

-5.2.1 India has the second largest road network in the world, spanning over 6.37 million kms.
+4.2.1 India has the second largest road network in the world, spanning over 6.37 million kms.
 Over 64.5% of all goods in the country are transported through roads, while 90% of the total passenger traffic uses road network to commute.

-Source: IBEF Roads Report, November 2022
+Source: IBEF Roads Report, February 2023

-5.2.2 Out of this around 1.41 lakh km are National Highways ("NHs").
+4.2.2 Out of this around 1.41 lakh km are National Highways ("NHs").
 Significantly, NHs constitute around 2 per cent of the total road network in the country but carry about 40% of the road traffic.
 The density of India's highway network at 1.89 km of roads per square kilometer of land - is similar to that of the France (1.98) and much greater than China's (0.49) or USA's (0.68).

-5.3 Government Agencies for Road Development
+4.3 Government Agencies for Road Development